petermeissner/timetracker/README.md

 2. **Frontend changes:** Edit files in the `static/` directory and refresh the browser
 3. **Database changes:** The database is created automatically on first run

+### Development History

+For a complete record of the project's development process, including all user requests and implementation decisions, see [ai_chat.md](ai_chat.md).

 ## Building for Production

 To build a standalone executable: